Debating the Intervention in Libya

-A discussion on the intervention by the U.S .and its allies in Libya, with General Wesley K. Clark (ret.), UCLA Law Professor Asli Bali and UCLA Burkle Center Director Kal Raustiala.
+Join us for a discussion on the intervention by the US and its allies in Libya, with General Wesley K. Clark (ret.), UCLA Law Professor Asli Bali and UCLA Burkle Center Director Kal Raustiala.

 Is the intervention by the US and its allies in Libya necessary to avert a looming humanitarian catastrophe?
 Or is it an unwise and dangerous incursion in a foreign civil war?
 Either way, will it recast the rules governing humanitarian intervention and the “responsibility to protect”?
 Is it constitutional for President Obama to have ordered the military effort without approval by Congress?
 Join us for a discussion of these and related questions with several UCLA experts.

 ASLI BÂLI is Acting Professor of Law at the UCLA School of Law.
 She teaches Public International Law, International Human Rights and a seminar on the Laws of War.
 She joins the UCLA faculty from the Yale Law School where she was the Irving S. Ribicoff Fellow in Law and Coordinator of the Middle East Legal Forum.
 Bâli’s research interests focus on public international law generally, including the intersection of international law and international relations, as well as issues of non-proliferation, human rights and humanitarian law.
 She also has a strong interest in the comparative law of the Middle East.